mrajendhran/datascience/LMES/assignments/data_preprocessing/readme.md

-Data preprocessing is a technique to clean and prepare the necessary dataset for AI/ML training to build the model to get the desire results.
+# Data preprocessing is a technique to clean and prepare the necessary dataset for AI/ML training to build the fine model to get the desire results.

-We will cover the following preprocessing techniques here:
+# We will cover the following preprocessing techniques:

 ## Drop columns that aren’t useful.
 [Drop useless columns](python_drop_useless_columns.py)